CUG-URS/CHN6-CUG-Roads-Dataset/README.md

 We collected typical areas of six cities in China from [Google Earth](http://earth.google.com).
 The images are with 50 cm/pixel spatial resolution.

 **Please note that we do not own the copyrights to these original satellite images.
-Their use is RESTRICTED to non-commercial research and educational purposes.**
+The CHN6-CUG Roads Dataset is available for the academic purpose only.
+You may not use this work for commercial purposes.**

 ### 2.Download